 Work History & Experience

-After that I worked in a prepress/graphic design studio with very contemporary Compugraphic equipment — digital like what we used at SFCC.
-Soon after the first Macs were put in our shop — I believe the Mac SE was our first one — sometime ’87-ish.
-And on it went from there, never stopping to let any of us take a breath.
-No wonder graphics people are a little quirky and enjoy downing a few cocktails at the end of each day — the learning curve has been a non-stop blur since the first Mac in the early 80’s.
+Then I worked in a prepress/graphic design studio with contemporary Compugraphic equipment — digital like what we used at SFCC.
+Soon after I started, the first Macs were put in our shop — I believe the Mac SE was our first — sometime 1987-88.
+That was a nice studio, we always had the best computers and equipment.

 In 1993 I started a prepress shop in Spokane.
 Graphic designers in town would send us files on floppy, cd, or zip disks (oh my!).
 We opened these files on a Mac and prepped them for offset printing.
 Then we queued the files to the imagesetter where they were exposed onto photo paper or film.
 We then processed it, and delivered to whatever printer the graphic designer specified to be plated and printed.